Rc692/TelecomService-Checker/README.md

 # 📞 Telecom Service Checker

-A Java exercise developed to practice input handling, conditional logic, and basic data processing.
+A simple **Java** project developed to practice input handling, conditional logic, and string processing.

-The program checks whether a specific customer has subscribed to a requested telecommunications service.
+The program checks whether a customer has a requested telecommunications service.

-## 🎯 Purpose
+## 🚀 Features

-A telecommunications provider offers four types of services:

 * 📱 Mobile
 * ☎️ Landline
 * 🌐 Broadband
 * 📺 Subscription TV

-The program receives a service to be checked and the customer's information, then determines whether the requested service is part of the customer's active services.

 ## 📥 Input

-The program receives two lines:
+The program receives:

-1. The name of the service to be checked.
+1. The service to check.
-2. The customer's name followed by the services they have subscribed to, separated by commas.
+2. The customer and their subscribed services.

 Example: